stat20-summer/website/content/syllabus.md

     -   Write her an email: [qyi_fang\@berkeley.edu](https://mail.google.com/mail/?view=cm&fs=1&to=qyi_fang@berkeley.edu&su=MyNameSTAT20&body=Hello)

-I (Jeremy) and the GSIs are very excited to have you guys this semester.
+I (Jeremy) and the uGSIs are very excited to have you guys this semester.
-We (Jeremy and GSIs) recognize this course is often taken by Berkeley business and economics majors as a prerequisite, so we are excited to learn from your backgrounds.
+We (Jeremy and uGSIs) recognize this course is often taken by Berkeley business and economics majors as a prerequisite, so we are excited to learn from your backgrounds.
 We also want to welcome the numerous Visiting Domestic and International Students among us; we hope you enjoy